The Milky Way and Beyond

 - We have many unique spots scouted out for this workshop.
 You can trust us to get you off the beaten path!

-- We are including lots of post-processing time to help you make the most of your night sky images.
+- Post processing sessions are included to make the most of your night sky images.
 Image critique will be given throughout the workshop.

 - The itinerary is kept flexible so we can chase the best weather conditions.
 As long as skies are clear, we'll focus on Milky Way and or star trails.
-We have permits to guide in Zion, Bryce Canyon, Grand Canyon, Glen Canyon, Grand Staircase Escalante, and the Vermillion Cliffs so there are lots of options.
+We have permits to guide all throughout the Southwest.

 The itinerary is being kept flexible to allow us to chase the best conditions.
 If skies are clear, we'll focus on early morning Milky Way shooting.
 If storms and clouds are moving through, we'll spend more time photographing during the day.
 The itinerary below is just an example of what you can expect.
 We’ll spend most of our time in the field taking photos but will include post-processing sessions and image critique throughout the workshop.

-- Day 3 (Sun Apr 19): We're up early again this morning to photograph the Milky Way at the Great Chamber - one of our signature locations for night shooting.
+- Day 3 Mar 2: We're up early again this morning to photograph the Milky Way at the Great Chamber - one of our signature locations for night shooting.
 We'll return to Kanab for breakfast and do another post-processing session.
-In the afternoon, we'll head out to one of our secret spots not far from town, with a nice collection of hoodoos and colorful rock formations.
+In the afternoon, we head out to one of our secret spots not far from town, with a nice collection of hoodoos and colorful rock formations.

-- Day 4 (Mon Apr 20): We lucked out!
+- Day 4 Mar 3: We lucked out!
 Conditions look great for Milky Way this morning, so we're heading out to Bryce Canyon at 1AM.
 Bryce Canyon is a phenomenal place to learn both natural light and low-level lighting techniques and even how to blend the two.
 We'll stay at Bryce through lunch.
-We'll regroup a few hours later for a final post-processing session and our group dinner.
-You can always leave sooner to catch a flight if needed.
+We'll regroup a few hours later for a final post-processing session.

-Please arrive in Kanab, UT prior to 2PM on Friday Apr 17 for the orientation session at the Best Western Hotel.
+Please arrive in Kanab, UT prior to 2PM on Feb 28th for an orientation session at the Best Western Hotel.
 We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
 If you book with the Best Western, you will get a 10% discount by mentioning our workshop.
-You will need lodging for the nights of Apr 17-19.
-We will finish the workshop around 8PM on April 20th so it's up to you if you want to stay in Kanab that night or head somewhere else.
-You will also have the option to skip the last post-processing session and or group dinner if you need to catch a flight.
+You will need lodging for the nights of Feb 28 - Mar 3.
+This workshop is ideal for those attending the Outsiders Photography Conference March 4-6, 2022.
+We will finish the workshop around 5PM on Mar 3rd, so it's up to you if you want to stay in Kanab that night or head somewhere else.

 All participants on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the uneven terrain, sand, and steep uphills can make short hikes seem much harder.
 You should be comfortable walking around 2-3 miles per day.

 We timed this workshop for optimal early spring Milky Way photography.
 However, we can't control the weather and if skies are cloudy one day, we'll plan an outing to a different location and focus on sunrise/sunset photography.
-Don't worry - we'll make the best possible use of our time.
-Our job is to get you the most stunning photos and help you learn as much as possible!
+Don't worry - we'll make the best possible use of your time.
+Our job is to get you the most stunning photos and learn as much as possible!

 The weather can vary quite a bit in early spring.
 It could be temperate and sunny with cool nights.
 Or it could be very cold, windy, and possibly even snowing.
 You need to come prepared for the worst conditions.
 Up at Bryce Canyon, it can be well below freezing early in the morning, so you'll need to bring warm layers to ensure you don't get cold photographing at night.
 Please see the gear list further down.